 - a.
 Financial stability

 - b.
 Management systems and standards

 - c.
 History of performance

 - d.
 Audit reports and findings

 - e.
 Ability to effectively implement requirements

+- f.
+Ability to coordinate efforts among multiple local stakeholders and partners

-ii.
+- ii.
 Responsibility/Qualification Information in SAM.gov

-The Federal awarding agency, prior to making a federal award with a total amount of federal share greater than the simplified acquisition threshold, is required to review and consider any information about the applicant that is in the U.S. government designated integrity and performance system accessible through SAM.gov (see 41 U.S.C.
+The Federal awarding agency, prior to making a Federal award with a total amount of Federal share greater than the simplified acquisition threshold, is required to review and consider any information about the applicant that is in the U.S. government designated integrity and performance system accessible through SAM.gov (see 41 U.S.C.
 2313)